pwighton/bids-specification/src/derivatives/atlas.md

 })
 }}

-## Multi-subject template and atlases and deriving an existing template/atlas
+## Multi-subject templates and deriving an existing template

 Atlasing multiple individual brains is a higher-than-first-level analysis, as it requires first generating derivatives for the individuals (for example, a transformation to align them into a standardized space) and later aggregate and distill the sample-pooled knowledge and feature maps.
-Similarly, deriving from an existing template and atlases is also a higher-than-first-level analysis as it builds on a previous analysis.

 **Multi-subject templates**.
 While at the subject level analysis it is the individual brain that establishes